zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Michelle begins by saying to Gabriel, “Did you hurt  yourself?”
 Gabriel says, “No, why?”
 Michelle says, “You have a Band-Aid on your a rm.”
 A “Band-Aid” (band- aid) is actually the name of a product of a company  here in the United States.
 It’s a bandage.
 It’s a small piece of cotton that has a piece of tape on it that you put over a cut on your skin.
 So, if you cut your finger  and it’s bleeding – blood is coming out – you might put a Band-Aid on it.
 That i s a bandage.
 We say “Band- Aid” even when it’s not the bandage made by that co mpany.
 We have another similar term “Kleenex” (Kleenex), which is basicall y tissue paper you use to blow your nose, to clean out the inside of your nose, if  you will.
 We say “Kleenex” even though that’s technically just one company’s tissue  paper.

 Michelle is asking if Gabriel hurt himself because he has a Band-Aid on his arm.
 Gabriel says, “Oh, that.
-I donated blood today.”
-“T o donate blood” means to give some of your blood to a hospital or to an organizat ion like the Red Cross, to help people who need blood.
+I donated blood today.” “to donate blood” means to give some of your blood to a hospital or to an organizat ion like the Red Cross, to help people who need blood.
 When you get hurt or sick an d go to a hospital, often they need to give you more blood.
 Where do they get  the blood?
 From people who donated.

 Michelle says, “You did?
 That’s great!
 I’d like to donate blood but every time I get close to a needle, I feel light-headed.”
 “Needle” ( needle) is that long, sharp thing they put inside of your body.
 They basically put a hole in your skin in order to get the blood out.
 You also use a needle for putting so mething into your body, like a drug.
 “Light-headed” is the same as dizzy, a feelin g that you may fall down.
 It feels like the world is spinning around you.
 That’s  to feel light-headed.